 7.1.1 Submission Deadline.
-Proposals will be evaluated on an on-going basis once submitted.
+Proposals will be evaluated at the earliest opportunity once submitted.
 The final submission deadline for consideration is 18th July 2020 (24:00 UK time).

 7.1.2 Evaluation Criteria.
 The eligible applications will be assessed according to the following criteria.
 Each evaluation criterion will be assigned a maximum score, whose total sum corresponds to 100.

 7.1.3 Announcement of the awarded proposals.
-Proposals which have successfully submitted all necessary documentation will receive a notification within 10 days from the submission date as to whether they have been awarded funding or not (within the limit of the available budget).
+Proposals which have successfully submitted all necessary documentation will receive a notification at the earliest opportunity from the submission date as to whether they have been awarded funding or not (within the limit of the available budget).
 On successful confirmation of acceptance of funding, projects will be announced on the UCL CBT website.

 7.1.4 Starting date of approved projects.
-After the notification of the awarded funding, the PI must confirm in written to firstname.lastname@example.org the acceptance of the funds and start the project within 2 days.
+After the notification of the awarded funding, the PI must confirm in written to email@example.com the acceptance of the funds by 27 November 2020 and start the project by the 30 November 2020.

 7.2 Post-submission Assessment.

 7.2.1 Mid-term Deadline.
-Each PI of awarded proposals must submit a mid-term project report to email@example.com at the half way of the project duration.
+Each PI of awarded proposals must submit a mid-term project report to firstname.lastname@example.org at the half way of the project duration (28 February 2021).
 The format of the report is free but it must include the details of the results obtained up to that point, activities carried on and both the expenses already incurred and the indication of the costs, as much as possible documented, which are expected to incur until the end of the project.

 7.2.2 Evaluation Criteria.
 The mid-term report will be assessed according to the following criteria.
 Each evaluation criterion will be assigned a maximum score, whose total sum corresponds to 100.